halogenjs/view/Readme.md

 Push style template system for Hyperbone (and probably Backbone) models, allowing strict model/view separation.

-You get 'if', 'hb-trigger', 'hb-with' and 'hb-bind' as the only custom attributes you need to learn [See paper on this subject](http://www.cs.usfca.edu/~parrt/papers/mvc.templates.pdf).
+You get 'if', 'if-not', 'hb-trigger', 'hb-click-toggle', 'hb-with' and 'hb-bind' as the only custom attributes you need to learn [See paper on this subject](http://www.cs.usfca.edu/~parrt/papers/mvc.templates.pdf).

 ## Features